edited by Carol L. Chambers and Kerry L. Nicholson

 The first book to address the challenges and opportunities for women, especially from underrepresented communities, in wildlife professions.

-Women in Wildlife Science is dedicated to the work of promoting diversity, equity, and inclusion in the field of wildlife conservation and management.
-Editors Carol L. Chambers and Kerry L. Nicholson have collaborated with a diverse group of contributors to review the history, analyze the status, and celebrate the achievements of women in wildlife science.
-They share proven models and proposals for new methods to increase the inclusion of women in wildlife…
+Women in Wildlife Science is dedicated to the work of promoting equity, diversity, and inclusion in wildlife conservation and management.
+Editors Carol L. Chambers and Kerry L. Nicholson collaborate with a diverse team of authors to analyze the status and celebrate the achievements of women in wildlife science.
+They share proven models and propose new methods to increase the inclusion of women in wildlife professions based on an intersectional framework...

 The first book to address the challenges and opportunities for women, especially from underrepresented communities, in wildlife professions.